martinthomson/quic-tls/draft-thomson-quic-tls.md

 Note:

 : This is only potentially problematic for servers, who might need to send large certificate chains.
-This is unlikely given that QUIC - like HTTP [RFC7230] - is a protocol where the server is unable to exercise the opportunity TLS presents to send first.
+In other cases, this is unlikely given that QUIC - like HTTP [RFC7230] - is a protocol where the server is unable to exercise the opportunity TLS presents to send first.

-: If later modifications or extensions to QUIC permit the server to send first, a client might reduce the chance of stalling due to flow control in this first round trip by setting larger values for the initial stream and connection flow control windows using the `quic_parameters` extension ({{quic_parameters}}).
+: If a server has a large certificate chain, or later modifications or extensions to QUIC permit the server to send first, a client might reduce the chance of stalling due to flow control in this first round trip by setting larger values for the initial stream and connection flow control windows using the `quic_parameters` extension ({{quic_parameters}}).

 Editor's Note: